DrJieGao/drjiegao.github.io/_pages/about.md

   <li>Transcripts from your undergraduate and graduate (if applicable) programs</li>
   <li>A sample publication (if applicable) </li>
 </ul>
-Undergraduate research assistant positions: available from time to time.
+<strong>Undergraduate research assistant positions<strong>: available from time to time.
 Please email me if interested.

 A data-driven personal website
 ======